ultimate271/notes/tolkien/akallabeth.md

 faithful.
 And as for the Ban, I will suffer in myself the penalty, lest all my people should become guilty.'

+### Elendil asks of not of the fate his father personally, but of the fate of his house
 'But what think you, my father, is like to befall those of your house whom you leave behind, when your deed becomes known?'

+### Amandil tells his plans to Elendil, and instructs him in what he should do
 'It must not become known,' said Amandil.
 'I will prepare my going in secret, and I will set sail into the east, whither daily the ships depart from our havens; and thereafter, as wind and chance may allow, I will go about, through